digitallinguistics/API/README.md

 ---------------- | -----------
 `admin`          | Administrative access to all resources in the database.
 This scope subsumes all other scopes, so it is not necessary to include any other scopes in the request.
 This should only be used with the Client Credentials authorization strategy.
 (For DLx-internal applications only.
 Requests for `admin` scope from third-party applications will be denied.)
 `offline_access` | (*requires user permission*) Access to a user's resources even when the user is offline.
 `public`         | Access to any public resources in the database.
+Data cannot be added, deleted, or modified using the `public` scope, only retrieved.
 `user`           | (*requires user permission*) Access to all the resources that the authenticated user has permissions to view, including public resources.
 This scope subsumes the `public` scope, so it is not necessary to include both.

 #### Using Access Tokens